Hubballi Karnataka, India Travel Guide

 Staple grains include Jowar (sorghum) and Bajra (pearl millet) for rotis.
 Red chilies, cumin, coriander, mustard seeds, and garlic form the spice base.
 Flavors are bold, spicy, and sometimes tangy.
 Jaggery introduces subtle sweetness.
 Groundnuts and dals are common.
 Curd often accompanies meals.

-Common items include Idli, Dosa, Poha, Upma, plus regional dishes like Mirchi Bhaji.
+Common items include Idli, Dosa, Poha, Upma, plus local specialties like Mirchi Bhaji.

 'Thali' meals (platters with various dishes, rice, and bread) are a favorite choice.

-Curries, rotis, and rice dishes form the main components.
+Curries, rotis, and grains of rice dishes form the main components.

 A staple North Karnataka horizontalbread from sorghum flour, accompanied by a flavorful stuffed brinjal curry.
 Find this in 'Khanavalis.'